rebeccadev/ms2-ffxiv-mount-guide/README.md

 #### Testing user Stories

 *I want to learn more about the mounts within FFXIV*.

 ![Mount guide preview](assets/images/READMEimages/userstorymountinfo.png)

+The main way the user can learn more about the mounts within the game is to use the mount guide.
+This connects to an API FFXIV Collect where users can obtain information on mounts within FFXIV.

 *I would like to see a gallery showcasing the Mounts in game*.
 ![Gallery preview](assets/images/READMEimages/userstorygallery.png)

+The gallery contains screenshots, which bring the descriptions of the mounts to life.

 *I would like to keep up to date with news on FFXIV.*
 ![Newsletter preview](assets/images/READMEimages/userstorynewsletter.png)

+There is a newsletter section on the site aswell as a newsletter section within the footer section.

 *I would like to engage with other fans of FFXIV*.
 ![Social media preview](assets/images/READMEimages/userstorysocial.png)

+Social Media Links are clearly displayed within the footer, enabling fans to engage on different social media platforms.

 ## Credits